RS257/JIA-2112-Project/README.md

     - Added a Date completed selection on to the certifications
     - Certificates are organized by date uploaded in the backend

+- Administrative Updates
+    - Ability to disable employees from the system
+    - Certification Progress Lookup
+    - Ability for Admin to upload documents for users if need be

 - UI Overhaul
-    - Colroing is aligned to the Valliant School System Colors
+    - Coloring is aligned to the Valliant School System Colors
     - Added Bootstrap5 to the project
     - Forms have shadows around them to better visually seperate them from the space they are in.
     - Created `Back` buttons on the Login and Registration Pages